Takaso/Takaso-Raider/README.md

 # Takaso-Raider
-This is the first selfbot I made
+This is the first selfbot I made | Selfbot spostato su replit: https://replit.com/@Takaso/Takaso-Raider?v=1

 # Installation
 It should download all the modules automatically when installed